-Because of this, state laws treat theft as a serious violation, and stiff penalties are imposed for offenses such as motor vehicle theft.
+Because of this, state laws treat theft as a serious violation, and stiff penalties are imposed for offenses such as motor vehicle theft, or car-jacking.
 While some instances of theft in Colorado are treated as misdemeanors, the increased value of motor vehicles makes stealing a car a felony in most cases.

-The statute applies whether the stolen object is taken and used, hid or even abandoned.
+The statute applies whether the stolen object is taken and used, hidden or even abandoned.
 Colorado’s theft statute bases the potential jail sentence on the value of the stolen object.
 Stealing property valued at between $750 and $2,000 results in a Class 1 misdemeanor.

 Motor Vehicle Theft Value

 - If the vehicle is worth between $20,000 and $100,000, the potential sentence for that Class 4 felony is between two and six years in jail.

 This type of theft applies if the defendant retained possession of the vehicle for more than 24 hours, attempted to alter the appearance of the car or its vehicle identification number, used the vehicle in another crime or caused at least $500 in property damage while stealing the car.

 FELONY CHARGES ARE COMPLICATED AND DAUNTING.
 WE ARE HERE TO HELP.

 Due to the harsh consequences that accompany motor vehicle theft or car-jacking in Colorado, it is important to consult a dedicated and experienced defense law firm.

 The Colorado Springs motor vehicle theft defense attorneys at The Kohn Law Firm have the knowledge and insight to fight for the rights of those accused of theft and other offenses.